SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-14-today-i-got-shot-a-fifth-time.md

 - either you've already had COVID and are somewhat immune,
 - or you're vaccinated and are pretty well immune,
 - or _you're going to catch the Delta variant_.

-There is no 4th alternative in which you're not already somehow immune and you evade Delta.
+There is no 4th alternative in which you're not already somehow immune and yet you somehow evade Delta.
 None.

 That being the case, you really don't want to show up at a hospital as another febrile patient with a cough and a fever.
 In fact, you don't want to show up at a hospital at